 What is the best time of day to ice fish for trout?

 Trout are extremely sensitive to water temperatures below the ice.
 The water below the ice is subject to changes in temperature just as it is above.
 Because Trout become sluggish in colder water, and because they need light to see their prey, it’s best to target them during the sunniest, warmest part of the day when ice fishing.
 You can target them in the morning and evening.
 Because trout need light to see their prey, ice fishing for trout at night is less productive than ice fishing for trout during the day.
 However, Rainbow Trout are the less crepuscular of the trout species compared to their cousin, the Brown Trout.
+(Crepuscular: Predatory fish that feed during the morning and evening.)

 States and Popular Lakes for Trout Fishing on the Ice